 Elapsed

 Tap when baby wakes.
-I’ll build the day from there.
+The day fills in from there.

 Yesterday —